rapid7/metasploit-framework/Adding-Release-Notes-to-PRs.md

 Here's an example for a defect:

 > The email header contained duplicate date and subject headers, which caused email servers like AWS SES, to reject the emails.
-This fix removes the duplicate headers so that emails can be sent successfully.
+This fix removes the duplicate headers so that campaigns can send emails successfully.

 #### Release Notes for Exploits